Constructing Confidence Intervals for Infinite-Dimensional Functional Parameters by Highly Adaptive Lasso: Simulation Study of Confidence Interval Performance

 \section{Simulation Study of Confidence Interval Performance}

 In this section we evaluate variance estimators and delta-method-based confidence intervals of HAL.
 We follow the simulation setup described in Section \ref{section:simulation_setup} and use the results of oracle confidence intervals from Section \ref{section:point_est_result} as benchmarks for comparison.
 In Figure \ref{fig:width_ratio}, we compare the width of confidence intervals based on the delta method with the width of the oracle confidence intervals, where the width of oracle confidence intervals is a built upon Monte Carlo standard deviation.
 These ratios compare our variance estimators' performance to the oracle variance estimator, which already achieves nominal coverage probabilities via oracle Wald-type confidence intervals, as discussed above.
 The results show that the delta-method-based variance estimator tends to underestimate the true variance for targeted HAL or relaxed HAL in most scenarios with a small sample size.
 As the sample size increases and undersmoothing is applied, the ratio of the width of delta-method-based confidence intervals to the width of oracle confidence intervals approaches 1.

-In comparison, the delta-method-based variance estimator tends to overestimate the true variance for regular HAL-MLEs in dimension $3$ and $5$.
-This may be explained by the fact that, conditional on the working model, applying the delta method to regular HAL-MLE ignores the \(L_1\)-constraint of \(\halbeta_{n,k}\), which inhibit the true variation of the estimator.
+In comparison, the delta-method-based variance estimator tends to overestimate the true variance for regular HAL-MLEs in dimensions $3$ and $5$.
+This may be explained by the fact that, conditional on the working model, applying the delta method to regular HAL-MLE ignores the \(L_1\)-constraint of \(\halbeta_{n,k}\), which may reduce the true variation of the estimator.
 Treating \(\halbeta_{n,k}\) as fitted from a regression without the \(L_1\)-constraint leads to an overestimation of the true variance conditional on the working model. thus providing a conservative confidence interval in finite samples.

 Finally, we study the coverage probabilities of these confidence intervals based on different combinations of model selectors, point estimators and delta-method-based variance estimators in Figure \ref{fig:cov_delta}.
 As expected, confidence intervals for regular HAL-MLEs based on undersmoothed working model exhibit the highest coverage probabilities compared to those for targeted or relaxed HALs, owing to the enlarged working model with more basis approaching the true model, together with the overestimation of variance within the working model.
 When the sample size is small, the conservative confidence intervals with adaptive penalty factor help increase the coverage rate for regular HAL and targeted HAL.